-- ☑ Evidence that the organisation is aware that it is bound to comply with the requirements of Information Privacy Act 2009 (Qld), e.g. documented and implemented policies and processes for aligning information management systems with privacy legislation and relevant privacy principles18. - ☑ Evidence that the organisation is aware of, and has taken steps to meet, its obligation to ensure that personal information is kept secure, including physical, digital and administrative protections, including but not limited to, evidence that the organisation: - has a process for monitoring staff access permissions to information systems and databases containing personal information to ensure access is limited those with a legitimate need to know - ensures that staff access permissions are updated immediately to remove staff who no longer require access to the information system
+- ☑ Evidence that the organisation is aware that it is bound to comply with the requirements of Information Privacy Act 2009 (Qld), e.g. documented and implemented policies and processes for aligning information management systems with privacy legislation and relevant privacy principles19. - ☑ Evidence that the organisation is aware of, and has taken steps to meet, its obligation to ensure that personal information is kept secure, including physical, digital and administrative protections, including but not limited to, evidence that the organisation:

+Has a process for monitoring staff access permissions to information systems and databases containing personal information to ensure access is limited those with a legitimate need to know.